 19.1 A payment system should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the payment system arising from such tiered participation arrangements.
 The Bank's ESA policy limits the scope for material risks to arise from tiered participation arrangements (see Principle 18).
-In particular, the Bank's ESA policy limits indirect participation by ADIs, which are the primary providers of payment services in Australia, to those with aggregate outgoing wholesale RTGS transactions of less than 0.25 per cent of the total value of wholesale RITS RTGS transactions.
+In particular, the Bank's ESA policy limits indirect participation by ADIs, which are the primary providers of payment services in Australia, to those with aggregate wholesale RTGS transactions of less than 0.25 per cent of the total value of wholesale RITS RTGS transactions.
+Payments settled on an RTGS basis through the FSS are not included in the calculation of the 0.25 per cent threshold.

-To ensure RITS has sufficient information about indirect participation, ESA holders that participate indirectly have been required to report the value and volume of their outgoing wholesale RTGS payments to the Bank on a quarterly basis, and also notify the Bank if they change the agent bank through which they settle.
-Following changes to the Bank's ESA policy in March 2018, which remove the requirement for indirect-settling banks to hold an ESA, the Bank will in future be collecting this information from agent banks.
+From January 2019, agent banks are required to report the value and volume of the incoming and outgoing wholesale RTGS payments settled on behalf of their client ADIs to the Bank on a quarterly basis.
+Previously ESA holders that participated indirectly were required to report their wholesale RTGS activity to the Bank.
+The new reporting arrangements follow changes to the Bank's ESA policy in March 2018, which removed the requirement for indirect-settling banks to hold an ESA.
+ESA holders that participate indirectly must also notify the Bank if they change the agent bank through which they settle.
 The information is used to monitor compliance with the 0.25 per cent threshold.
 If the value of an ADI's outgoing wholesale RTGS payments consistently exceeded the 0.25 per cent threshold, the Bank would consider revoking approval for the agency arrangement.
 If revoked, the ADI would be required to settle payments using its own ESA.